kitledger/docs/01-getting-started/introduction.md

 Most transactional systems are designed to solve particular problems in the way in which the system creators intended, meaning, the creator's opinions are embedded in how the system performs it's task.
 This is fine as long as the opinions of the system creators are aligned with how the user is expecting the problem to be solved or with the business process defined by the organization.

-The examples sound straight forward in theory, for instance, an Order to Cash process from an existing ERP system can be as:
+The examples sound straight forward in theory, for instance, an Order to Cash process from an existing ERP system can be as simple as:

 * Enter a Quote
 * From the Quote, create a Sales Order